-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: • Use mathematical representation to describe and/or support scientific conclusions.
-Ecosystems have carrying capacities, which are limits to the numbers of organisms and populations they can support.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical representation to describe and/or support scientific conclusions. • Ecosystems have carrying capacities, which are limits to the numbers of organisms and populations they can support.
 These limits result from such factors as the availability of living and nonliving resources and from such challenges such as predation, competition, and disease.
 Organisms would have the capacity to produce populations of great size were it not for the fact that environments and resources are finite.
 This fundamental tension affects the abundance (number of individuals) of species in any given ecosystem.
 A complex set of interactions within an ecosystem can keep its number and types of organisms relatively constant over long periods of time under stable conditions.
-If a modest biological or physical disturbance to an ecosystem occurs, it may return to its more or less original status (i.e., the ecosystem is resilient) as opposed to becoming a very different ecosystem.
+If a modest biological or physical disturbance to an ecosystem is resilient) as opposed to becoming a very different ecosystem.
 Extreme fluctuations in conditions or the size of any populations, however, can challenge the functions of ecosystems in terms of resources and habitat availability.
 Scale, Proportion, and Quantity: Using the concept of orders of magnitude allows one to understand how a model at one scale relates to a model at another scale.